-YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of combining your logical and analytical thinking abilities with creative imagination.
+YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of your logical and analytical thinking abilities.

-You know that the human mind is capable of great accomplishments, as history has shown, when intuition and creative ideas are coupled with rational thinking and good strategies.
-You may even trust that our sustainability problems could be addressed with a good balance of these abilities.
+You know that the human mind is capable of great accomplishments, as history has shown.
+And you trust that our sustainability problems might be addressed with rational thinking and good strategies.

-We cannot comment on how this understanding is reflected in your behaviors or feelings, since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.
+We cannot comment on your feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.